Linguistic Gloss Generator

 Instructions

-If you find any bugs or issues, please go to github.com/Neonnaut/Neonnaut.github.io and create a new issue.
+If you discover any bugs or issues, please go to github.com/Neonnaut/Neonnaut.github.io and create a new issue.

-You may refer to the following information on what interlinear gloss is and it's purpose:
+Refer to the following information on interlinear gloss is and it's purpose:

 Lingua Glossing Rules